biomassives/drupal8-backbone-marionette/README.md

 ```bash
 $ yo marionette-drupal:collection
 ```
-The command above start an interactive interface to provide a Collection Name, select **Model** to be used in collection items and if a Jasmime Test unit must be created for new Model.
+The command above starts an interactive interface to provide a Collection Name, select **Model** to be used in collection items and if a Jasmime Test unit must be created for new Model.

 Right now you must to set the end point URL relative to Drupal Backend Server.